enguyen7115/FA25EC3/developer_log.md

 - A lot!
 Especially with all the implemented stuff.
 Biggest problem was checking if visited and child were the same node.
 Forgot how to check so it gave a bunch of errors.
 (I named the nodes v not visited...)
+- Small error, forgot to make the string into an int.

 ### Files Modified
 - tree.h mostly.
 Not munch of main was modified.
 Did start adding nodes though... not sure how I will do that correctly yet.